Anhui clique: Military

 The Anhui Clique armies fought during the Constitutional Protection War, Zhili-Anhui War of 1920 and the Occupation of Outer Mongolia.

 The Anhui Clique has received aid in the form of military equipment, advisors and more mostly from the Japanese, they had also received aid from the French and British, most notably in the form of warplanes and armoured cars.

 The Anhui Clique purchased weaponry such as bolt-action rifles and ammunition from the United States, France and others.

 France provided planes used in the bombing of the Forbidden City.

+In March 1924, Zhili clique general Sun Chuanfang's forces defeated two Anhui clique generals in Fujian, gaining control of that province.
+Lu Yongxiang, the Anhui clique general in Shanghai, allowed the defeated Anhui clique generals and their troops to enter Shanghai.
+The Zhili clique governor of Jiangsu, General Qi Xieyuan, deemed this to be a violation of the agreement that Shanghai would remain neutral.
+On 3 September, his forces attacked the Anhui forces in Zhejiang and Shanghai, beginning the Jiangsu–Zhejiang War.
+The war ended on 12 October 1924 with an Anhui defeat and the Zhili clique gained control of Zhejiang and Shanghai.